A look at how protests, political violence, and conflict have played out during the pandemic.

 - Travel restrictions 1

-Mexico had a relatively weak financial response score, with extremely limited stimulus, and little income or debt support.
+Mexico has a very weak financial-response score, with extremely limited stimulus and little debt support.

 - Income support 0

-President Lopez Obrador has consistently downplayed the threat of COVID-19, accusing the media of exaggerating, encouraging Mexicans not to succumb to fear, and publicly flouting social distancing recommendations.
+President Lopez Obrador has consistently downplayed the threat of COVID-19, accusing the media of exaggeration, encouraging Mexicans not to succumb to fear, and publicly flaunting social distancing recommendations.